-- Poor state of repair of nine bridges including structurally deficient and/or functionally obsolete structure, poor deck condition and geometry, insufficient vertical clearances, and significant scour conditions at piers under water. - Significant crash and safety concerns due to narrow bridges and insufficient sight lines, for both motorist and non-motorists. - Congestion along the corridor due to inadequate traffic operations and queuing. - Lack of Americans with Disabilities Act (ADA) compliant multimodal infrastructure.
+- Poor state of repair of ten bridges including structurally deficient and/or functionally obsolete structure, poor deck condition and geometry, insufficient vertical clearances, and significant scour conditions at piers under water. - Significant crash and safety concerns due to narrow bridges and insufficient sight lines, for both motorist and non-motorists. - Congestion along the corridor due to inadequate traffic operations and queuing. - Lack of Americans with Disabilities Act (ADA) compliant multimodal infrastructure.

-The project will reconstruct eight bridges and rehabilitate two mainline bridges along I-90 at six sites.
+The project consists of a bundle of ten bridges that includes reconstruction of eight bridges (five overhead structures, two mainline bridges, and one pedestrian bridge) and rehabilitation of two mainline bridges along I-90, at six sites.